beiko-lab/sarand_fullVersion/README.md

     pip install .

 ### Step II: Testing
-#### Updating params.py
+#### Available modules
+Three modules are available under Sarand that can be run separately:
+- full_pipeline: It provides the complete pipeline to extract AMR neighborhood from the assembly graph and annotate it.
+- find_ref_amrs: This module can be used to find all AMRs available in the reference genomes (fasta files) and extract their neighborhood sequences and annotate them.
+It is used as the ground truth when reference genomes are available.
+- find_contig_amrs: This module is used to find the neighborhood of AMRs in a contig file, compare them with that of the reference genomes (if available) and calculate the sensitivity and precision.
+Each of these modules can be run by

+      sarand <module_name> -C <config_file>

+#### Setting config file
+To run Sarand, you need to have a config file as the input.
+Sample config files for all three modules with the list of all parameters that can be set have been provided as sample_config_full_pipeline.yaml, sample_config_find_ref_amrs.yaml and sample_config_find_contig_amrs.yaml.

+Please note that the config file is a mandatory parameter.
+However, you don't need to set all the parameters available in the config file (probably the main one you want to set is main_dir).

-Make sure to update the following parameter in code/params.py.
+Make sure to update the following parameter in your config file:
-- PROKKA_COMMAND_PREFIX (it probably should either be an empty string or the command from docker if you installed prokka via docker)
+- main_dir: the address of the main directory to read inputs and store results.
+- PROKKA_COMMAND_PREFIX: Only ih you use docker to run Prokka, set this parameter with the command from docker (e.g., `docker pull staphb/prokka:latest`))

-Note: you might also need to update the following parameters in code/params.py to provide the path to Bandage, ART and SPAdes, in case they have not been installed via conda.
+Note: you might also need to update the following parameters in your config file to provide the path to Bandage, ART and SPAdes, in case they have not been installed via conda.
 - BANDAGE_PATH (the path to access bandage executable file)
 - ART_PATH (the path to access art_illumina directory)
 - SPADES_PATH (the path to spades.py)

+Note: You don't need to install and set the parameters for ART and SPAdes if the assembly graph is provided as an input.

 #### Running the test code
 To run the code, make sure you are in the created conda environment.
 To activate it, run:

-    conda activate sarand`
+    conda activate sarand

 and then run the code by:

-    sarand full_pipeline`
+    sarand full_pipeline

-Note: You don't need to install and set the parameters for ART and SPAdes if the assembly graph is provided as an input.

 #### Expected results
-All results will be available in test directory.
+All results will be available in test directory (mostly in output_dir).
 Here is the list of important directories and files that can be seen there and a short description of their content.
 - metagenome.fasta: a file containing all ref genomes.
 - metagenome_1.fq and metagenome_2.fq: reads simulated by ART from metagenome.fasta